mmuman/AAUI2AUI/README.md

 - [ ] Make sure non-Apple cards don't send 12V on the 5V pins
 - [ ] Find how to make sure the DA15 shell stick on the connector
 - [ ] Try UHU Plast for the DC in jack
 - [X] Assert 12V step-up interference, is shielding required?
+It is.
 - [X] Test labeling with double-sided tape and laser-printable transparent sheets (actually some laser-printable transparent stickers will be used)
 - [X] Find proper paint for the DA15 shell
+- [X] Write user manual
 - [ ] Write kit assembly guide
 - [ ] Fix pinouts.ru & Wikipedia
 - [ ] Publish DA15 shell cut template for the DC in jack hole